Rothfive/Tortoise_cloud/Training.md

 In the future, I'll adjust the "resume state" to provide a dropdown instead when selecting a dataset, rather than requiring to import and deduce the most recent state, to make things easier.

-**!**NOTE**!**: due to some quirks when resuming, training will act funny for a few epochs, at least when using multi-GPUs.
-This probably has to do with the optimizer state not quite being recovered when resuming, so the losses will keep oscillating.

 ### Changing Base Model

 In addition to finetuning the base model, you can specify what model you want to finetune, effectively finetuning finetunes.
 This is useful for finetuning off of language models to fit a specific voice.